stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 ```

-Notice the metadata.annotations field.
-We have specified to use `mysql-backup-blueprint` BackupBlueprint for creating `Repository` and `BackupConfiguration` for the MySQL databases.
+Notice the `metadata.annotations` field.
+We have specified to use `mysql-backup` BackupBlueprint for creating `Repository` and `BackupConfiguration` for the MySQL databases.
 BackupBlueprint is a non-namespaced resource, so we just need to specify the name of the blueprint.

 Let's create the above `MySQL` objects,